MedicalJewel105/psm-console/README.md

 # PSM - Password Manager (console)

 Store your passwords in more convenient way.
-All passwords are stored on your device? you can export them as MS Excel table.
+All passwords are stored on your device and you can export them as MS Excel table.
 You can download release or clone repository.

 # Installation